Rod Sykes: Political career

-Personal life
+Personal life and death

-He and his wife Gisèle (Deceased) have five children and fourteen grandchildren.
-He also has a sister, Anne, who lives in Victoria.
+Sykes and his wife, Marie Therese Claire Gisèle (née Seguin, 1929–2008), had five children and fourteen grandchildren.

 At an early age Sykes took an interest in gardening, reading, and stamp collecting, and remained a member of the American Philatelic Society throughout his life.
 Through his interest in reading, the British Royal family, and political history, Sykes became friends with Lord Mountbatten, which allowed Sykes access to some major events during his life.

 Sykes was raised as a Christian in the Church of England, but later converted to Catholicism in his mid-20s.

 Sykes was a long-time friend of professional wrestler and promoter Stu Hart.

+Sykes died at his home in Calgary, on January 3, 2025, at the age of 95.